junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Dean starts snoring shortly after.

 There is no moon tonight.
 The only light source comes from the dim parking lot lamp, casting long stripped shadow on Dean's face.
-Cas holds his breath, moving himself away from the light, so he can watch the hunter's eyelashes flicker in his dreams.
+Cas holds his breath, moving himself away from the light, not blocking any, so he can watch the hunter's eyelashes flicker in his dreams.

-Some church rings distantly at the full clocks.
+Some church bells toll distantly at the full clocks.

 An hour passes by, then another.
 Cas stays still, just watching.
 He barely breathes, or blinks.
 Just watching the human like it's the only thing he ever wants to watch, like the world doesn't exist around him, only Dean is real and there.

-By the time the church rings for eleven, Cas stands up quietly, hovering beside the bed for another long minute.
-He reaches out a hand, almost looking like as if he tries to caress Dean's cheeks, but stops just an inch or two shy of touching, leaving only the shadow of his hand moving tentatively over Dean's face, then Dean's lips, then away.
+By the time the churches toll for eleven, Cas stands up quietly, hovering beside the bed for another long minute.
+He reaches out a hand, almost looking like as if he tries to fondle Dean's cheeks, but stops just an inch or two shy of touching, leaving only the shadow of his hand moving tentatively over Dean's face, then Dean's lips, then away.

 "Thank you, for everything you did for me."
 Cas whispers quietly to the asleep human.
 "Thank you for everything.
 I..."
 He pauses there for a few seconds, as if trying to be sure if Dean's still deep asleep.
 Dean lets out a snore just then.
 "I love you, Dean.
 And good bye," Cas finishes, with a strong heave of his chest, and then letting the held breath out slowly.

 He leaves the motel quietly, bolting the door behind him.

 Cas checks the time, there're still some time to kill before midnight.
-He walks to the center of the city on foot slowly.
+He walks toward the center of the city on foot slowly.
 Houston is a bigger city than Lebanon, or most of the small rural towns they're used to stay.
 The lights on the street actually illuminate the roads quite brightly, leaving no dark shadowy corners for monsters to sneak around.
+Cars drive by the street sparsely.
 The air is damp and warm.
-He finds himself actually enjoy the city, the world.
+He finds himself actually enjoy the city, the Earth, the world.
 He breathes in slowly, and breathes out.

 He takes a turn at the main street, heading to the biggest fountain in the city.
-The fountain is still running, high streams of water spreading from the center like a blossoming flower.
+The fountain is still running, high streams of water spreading from the center in a circle like a blossoming flower.
 Warm orange light shines in the middle, making the fountain look almost like a real flower.
 Water coming down from the fountain flows down from the edge of the main base, keeping a large pool alive and fresh, waving like a small lake.
 He can't see how deep the pool is, but the view is surprisingly soothing.

-So Cas stands by the edge of the fountain, watching the water splashing and flying.
+So Cas stands by the edge of the fountain basin, watching the water splashing and flying.

 "Quite a view, isn't it?"
 A voice speaks behind him, cheerful.

 "Metatron."
-Cas turns around slowly, facing the short chubby man behind him, standing ten steps away.
+Cas turns around sharply, facing the short chubby man behind him, standing ten steps away.

 "Castiel," Metatron says casually, having both his hands in his pockets, as if a human feeling chilly in the midnight temperature.
 Even though for a early summer Houston, this isn't a chilly night in any sense.
-"Finally, meet you in real life, the famous Castiel, the angel on top of the Christmas tree."
+"Finally, meet you in real life, the famous Castiel, the angel on top of the Christmas tree.
+I read so much about you."

 "I was never on top of any Christmas tree," Cas answers, jaw tight.

 "Well, I can make it happen, if you want.
 I can make anything happen, actually, in case you haven't noticed."
 Metatron smiles at him pretentiously.

 Cas ignores that comment, cutting right in, "What do you need my grace for?"
+He gestures his head, "I heard you, and here I am."

 "Not fond of small talks, aren't you?"
 Metatron rolls his eyes dramatically.
 "You're no fun.
-I'm going to do so many good things with your grace, so don't worry about it.
+Here's the deal: I'm going to do so many good things with your grace, so don't worry about it.
 I'll save Heaven and all the angels, isn't that enough?"

 "And Sam and Dean?
 I do this, you'll promise you'll let them go?
 And release Dean from his curse?"
 Cas glares at him with distrust.